WGLab/LongReadSum/README.md

 On Unix/Linux:
 ```
-docker run -v C:/Users/Path/to/DataDirectory:/mnt/input/ -it genomicslab/longreadsum bam -i /mnt/input/input.bam
+docker run -v C:/Users/.../DataDirectory:/mnt/ -it genomicslab/longreadsum bam -i /mnt/input.bam -o /mnt/output
 ```
 Note that the `-v` command is required for Docker to find the input file.
 Use a directory under `C:/Users/` to ensure volume files are mounted correctly.
-In the above BAM file example, the local directory `local/inputs/` containing the input file is mapped to a directory `/inputs/` in the Docker container.
-Thus, the input file is specified as `/inputs/input.bam`.
+In the above example, the local directory `C:/Users/.../DataDirectory` containing the input file `input.bam` is mapped to a directory `/mnt/` in the Docker container.
+Thus, the input file and output directory arguments are relative to the `/mnt/` directory, but the output files will also be saved locally in `C:/Users/.../DataDirectory` under the specified subdirectory `output`.

 # Installation using Anaconda